 Check for level by placing the two sides on mirror, then remove.

 Using 2-1/2″ wood screws, attach the two sides with a 29″ long 2 x 4 to create table base as shown in photo.

-Prime wood.
+Prime the wood.
 Run a line of caulk along all joints and smooth with finger.
 This will make the wood look seamless.
-Let dry.
-Paint
+Let dry and then paint

 I was going to use chalk paint, but then realized I didn’t want to distress the table and have to wax and buff into all the tight angles on the base.
 I switched gears and used primer and Glidden latex paint in the color White on White in a satin finish.